nurromero/StudentManagement/README.md

 This project demonstrates database schema migrations for a simple Student Management System in .NET using Entity Framework Core.

-We chose to start with the EF/Code first approach first.
+We chose to start with the EF/Code first approach.
 With this, Entity Framework tracks model changes in the code, and generates migration files that evolve the datacase schema step by step.

 We started with creating a new .NET console project, Then we installed the necessary EF Core packages via NuGet: